Honzasko/aoc2024/README.md

 ## Compilation

-Each day has own folder and Makefile, by this moment the compilation is only possible on any Linux/WSL distro using g++.
+Each day has own folder and Makefile, by this moment the compilation is only possible on any Linux/WSL distro or MacOS using g++.

 Use this for 1.part:
 ```